maelys-mcardle/snowflake/docs/file-format.md

 Each line is one instruction.

-Lines in Snowflake have the following format:
+Depending on the instruction, lines in Snowflake have the following format:

 ```
 INSTRUCTION                     ;; COMMENT
 ```

+...or:

 ```
 INSTRUCTION PARAMETER           ;; COMMENT
 ```

+...or:

 ```
 INSTRUCTION PARAMETER PARAMETER ;; COMMENT
 ```

-The line is split into fields by whitespace:
-* The first field is the instruction code.
-No mnemonics.
-* The second field is a parameter.
-* The third field is a parameter.

-Parameters can be required, optional, or none.
-Parameters can specify a bank, device, type, label or literal.
-All except the literal are integers.
+Comments are optional.
+Fields are split by whitespace.
+Parameters can specify a `TYPE`, `BANK`, `LABEL`, `DEVICE` or `LITERAL`.
+All except the literal are positive whole numbers.
+Literals can be whole numbers, decimal numbers, or a string.

-All whitespace at the beginning or end of a field is trimmed.

-Any whitespace in a literal field is treated as part of that literal, except for the whitespace at the start or end, which is also trimmed.
+Whitespace operates a little differently for literals.
+The whitespace preceding or following a literal is discarded, but the whitespace in a literal (eg. the string `cats are cute`) are preserved.

 ## Comments